-[√] Yes [] No

-Descrip tion of the restrictions See section H1.
+Description of the restrictions

+See section H1.

 A.13.
+State whether the general shareholders' meeting has approved the adoption of anti-takeover measures pursuant to the provisions of Act 6/2007.

+If so, describe the measures approved and the terms on which the restrictions will become ineffective:

+A.14.
+State whether the company has issued securities that are not traded on a regulated market in the European Union.

+If applicable, specify the different classes of shares and the rights and obligations attaching to each class of shares:

+B. GENERAL SHAREHOLDERS' MEETING

+- B.1.
+State and, if applicable, describe whether there are differences with respect to the minimum requirements set out in the Companies Act in connection with the quorum needed to hold a valid general shareholders' meeting:

+- [] Yes

+- [V] No

+- B.2.
+State and, if applicable, describe any differences from the rules set out in the Companies Act for the adoption of corporate resolutions:

+- [V] Yes [] No

-State whether provisions of A has approved the adoption o f anti-takeover measures pursuant to the Yes No If so, describe t he measures approved and the ter rms on which the restrictions will become ineffective: A.14.
-State whether the company has issued securities that are not traded on a regul lated market in the European Union.
-Yes No If applicable, sp pecify the different classes of share es and the rights and obligation ns attaching to each class of shares: B. GENERAL SHAREHOL .DERS' MEETING plicable, describe whether there and it is in connection with the quorum ne the minimum requirements set out in the shareholders' meeting: Yes No B.2.
-State and, if apresolutions: oplicable, describe any differences from the rules set out in the (Companies Act for the adoption of corporate Yes No Qualified majority other than that established in article 201.2 LSC for cases described in article 194.1 LSC Other situations of qualified majority % established by the company for the adoption of 0.00 0.00
+Qualified majority other than that established in article 201.2 LSC for cases described in article 194.1 LSC Other situations of qualified majority % established by the company for the adoption of resolutions 0.00 0.00